a-efstathiou/custom-orm-framework/README.md

 1. **Download or Clone the Repository**: Clone or download the Custom ORM Framework repository from GitHub.

-2. **Create an input file**: Create an input file and put it inside the input pckage
+2. **Create an input file**: Create an input file and put it inside the Input Package.
+Only 1 file should be put at all times inside the Input package.

 3. **Annotate Your Class**: Add annotations to your input class to specify database table mappings and other configurations.

-4. **Use Generated Methods**: Once your model classes are annotated, the program will automatically generate methods for CRUD operations (specifically Read and Delete).
+4. **Use Generated Methods**: Once your model class is annotated, the program will automatically generate methods for CRUD operations (specifically Read and Delete).
 You can then use these methods to interact with the database.

 ## Example